LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 *******************************************

 We use our `Axom JIRA project space <https://lc.llnl.gov/jira/browse/ATK>`_ for issue tracking and work planning.
-In JIRA, you can create issues, edit them, comment on them, assign them to individuals, check issue status, group them together for sprint development, and search for issues in various ways.
+In JIRA, you can create, edit and comment on issues.
+You can also assign issues to individuals, check on their status, group them together for sprint development, and search for issues in various ways.

 This section describes Axom software development cycles and basic issue work